iremr/curs-irene/README.md

-# curs-irene
+# HTML, CSS, and Javascript for Web Developers
-Coursera Johns Hopkins University
+By Johns Hopkins University through Coursera

-This repository contains the solutions of my tasks demanded.
+This repository contains the solutions of the assignments requested.